 Almost 40% of sales leaders say that optimizing lead generation so salespeople can prospect better is a top priority to help them reach revenue goals – ResourcefulSelling

 Prospecting is the founding stone of every sales process.
+Just generating leads through effective content marketing isn’t enough, their conversion is equally important.
 Sales representatives try to identify the level or degree of interest the leads are showing towards your product or service.

 - They start by reaching out to them over the phone or email,